MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

     <div class="center img-description">Development of Enterprise Software @ Mitoc Group</div>
 </div>

 There is a growing demand for enterprise software solutions that are easy to build and quick to deploy.
 Cloud Computing has emerged as one of the most viable routes for enterprise software delivery and, in our experience, Amazon Web Services is leading the charge.
-In this article, we will describe how we combined [1] Serverless Infrastructure from AWS with [2] Microservices Architecture to build and deploy a worry-free enterprise software marketplace we’re calling the [DEEP Marketplace](https://www.deep.mg/).
+In this article, we will describe how we combined [1] Serverless Infrastructure from AWS with [2] Microservices Architecture to build and deploy a worry-free enterprise software marketplace we're calling the [DEEP Marketplace](https://www.deep.mg/).

 _Note: We will assume that you have general knowledge about below 2 concepts (or read suggested articles in parenthesis to learn more)_